nawab312/Kubernetes/Kubernetes_TroubleShooting_Debugging.md

 - Kubernetes killed the pod due to resource pressure.
 - Happens when a node runs out of memory or disk space.

+---

+- When a Pod is in the "ContainerCreating" state for an extended period, it usually means Kubernetes is unable to pull the container image.
+- Running `kubectl describe pod <pod-name>` and seeing the error "Failed to pull image" strongly suggests that the image name, tag, or repository path is incorrect.

+---

 **You have a Kubernetes cluster with a Deployment running a mission-critical application.
 However, the Pods are frequently restarting.
 There are no errors in the application logs.
 How would you debug this?**